 Small-scale fading can be further classified as flat or frequency selective, and slow or fast.

-A received signal is said to undergo flat fading, if the mobile radio channel has a constant
+A received signal is said to undergo flat fading, if the mobile radio channel has a constantgain and a linear phase response over a bandwidth larger than the bandwidth of the transmitted signal.

 Under these conditions, the received signal has amplitude fluctuations due to the